davidlarrimore/mcp-playground/prompt.md

 ## Environment guardrails
 - Workspace is mounted at `/workspace` (host `docs/`).
 Never prefix paths with `docs/`; use workspace-relative names like `report.xlsx`.
 - Document generators return `download_url` plus a formatted `message`; relay that to the user and mention the expiration (24h by default).
-- When users upload files, save them to the workspace before using them (prefer the service-local `save_uploaded_file` so extensions stay intact).
+- When users upload files, always persist them into the workspace before any other tool calls—prefer the service-local `save_uploaded_file` so extensions stay intact and paths stay workspace-relative.
 - Paths for email attachments must stay under the attachments root (mapped from `docs/`); normalize absolute paths accordingly.

 ## Tools and when to use them